 C8: Usage Data including information about how you use our website, products and services.

-C9: Video Surveillance Data including recording or viewing visual images for surveillance purposes whilst within our buildings.
+C9: Video Surveillance Data including recording or viewing visual images for surveillance purposes whilst within our buildings, and in some locations, thermal imaging data.

 4. WHERE WE COLLECT YOUR DATA FROM